-TABLE OF CONTENTS Summary of the Exchange Offer The Offering of the Exchange Notes On January 17, 2012 and February 6, 2012 we issued \$500,000,000 and \$200,000,000, respectively, in aggregate principal amount of the existing notes in offerings not registered under the Securities Act.
+Summary of the Exchange Offer

+The Offering of the Exchange Notes

+On July 12, 2012 we issued \$300,000,000 in aggregate principal amount of the existing notes in an offering not registered under the Securities Act.
 The existing notes do, and the exchange notes will, constitute the same series of securities as our Outstanding 2018 Notes for purposes of the indenture governing the notes, and will vote together on all matters with such series.
+At the time that the offering was consummated on July 12, 2012, we entered into a registration rights agreement in which we agreed to offer to exchange the existing notes for exchange notes that have been registered under the Securities Act.
+This exchange offer is intended to satisfy those obligations.

+The Exchange Offer

+We are offering to exchange the exchange notes that have been registered under the Securities Act for the existing notes.
+As of this date, there is an aggregate of \$300,000,000 of our existing notes issued on July 12, 2012 outstanding.

+Required Representations

-At the time that each offering was consummated on January 17, 2012 and February 6, 2012, respectively, we entered into a registration rights agreement in which we agreed to offer to exchange the existing notes for exchange offer is intended to satisfy those obligations.
-The Exchange Offer We are offering to exchange the exchange notes that have been registered under the Securities Act for the existing notes.
-As of this date, there is an aggregate of \$700,000,000 of our existing notes issued on January 17, 2012 and February 6, 2012 outstanding.
-Required Representations In order to participate in this exchange offer, you will be required to make certain representations to us in a letter of transmittal, including that: any exchange notes will be acquired by you in the ordinary course of your business; • you have not engaged in and do not intend to engage in, and do not have an arrangement or understanding with any person to participate in a distribution of the exchange notes; and • you are not an "affiliate" of our company or any of our subsidiaries, as that term is defined in Rule 405 of the Securities Act.
-Resale of Exchange Notes We believe that, subject to limited exceptions, the exchange notes may be freely traded by you without compliance with the registration and prospectus delivery provisions of the Securities Act, provided that: you are acquiring exchange notes in the ordinary course of your business; • you are not participating, do not intend to participate and have no arrangement or understanding with any person to participate in the distribution of the exchange notes; and • you are not an "affiliate" of our company or any of our subsidiaries, as that term is defined in Rule 405 of the Securities Act.
+In order to participate in this exchange offer, you will be required to make certain representations to us in a letter of transmittal, including that:

+- any exchange notes will be acquired by you in the ordinary course of your business; - you have not engaged in and do not intend to engage in, and do not have an arrangement or understanding with any person to participate in a distribution of the exchange notes; and - you are not an "affiliate" of our company or any of our subsidiaries, as that term is defined in Rule 405 of the Securities Act.

+Resale of Exchange Notes

+We believe that, subject to limited exceptions, the exchange notes may be freely traded by you without compliance with the registration and prospectus delivery provisions of the Securities Act, provided that:

+- you are acquiring exchange notes in the ordinary course of your business; - you are not participating, do not intend to participate and have no arrangement or understanding with any person to participate in the distribution of the exchange notes; and - you are not an "affiliate" of our company or any of our subsidiaries, as that term is defined in Rule 405 of the Securities Act.

 If our belief is inaccurate and you transfer any exchange note issued to you in the exchange offer without delivering a prospectus meeting the requirements of the Securities Act or without an exemption from registration of your exchange notes from such requirements, you may incur liability under the Securities Act.
 We do not assume, or indemnify you against, any such liability.
 The SEC has not considered this exchange offer in the context of a no-action letter, and we cannot be sure that the SEC would make the same determination with respect to this exchange offer as it has in other circumstances.